A Black Line on Your Nails Could Be a Sign of Cancer

-Melanoma is the most aggressive kind of skin tumor because it spreads rather quickly into other organs, even to distant ones such as the small intestine, the eyes, the brain, and even to the heart.
+Melanoma is the most aggressive kind of skin tumor because it spreads rather quickly into other organs.
+It even spreads to distant organs such as the small intestine, the eyes, the brain, and even the heart.

-There are different ways to treat melanoma in your skin.
-Everything depends on the state of the tumor and the patient’s physical conditions.
+There are different ways to treat skin melanoma.
+It all depends on the state of the tumor and the patient’s physical conditions.
 These are some of the treatments:

-- Radiotherapy: This method keeps the cancerous cells from growing.
-It’s a localized treatment.
-In other words, it only affects the area where the melanoma is found.
+- Radiotherapy.
+This method keeps the cancerous cells from growing.
+It’s a localized treatment which means it only affects the area where the melanoma is located.

-- Surgery: This method is the most used one.
-For this treatment, the tumor and the tissue found around it are removed.
-The goal is to keep cancer from reproducing to areas around it.
+- Surgery.
+The most common method.
+The tumor and the tissue found around it are removed.
+The goal is to keep cancer from reproducing in the areas around it.

-- Chemotherapy: This is used when melanoma has spread to other parts of your body.
-The patient is given a combination of drugs.
-This includes a localized application.
+- Chemotherapy.
+Used when melanoma has spread to other parts of the body.
+The patient is given a combination of drugs, including localized applications.

-- Immunotherapy: the goal of this treatment is to increase your immune system’s strength.
+- Immunotherapy.
+The goal of this treatment is to increase the strength of the immune system.

-As in other cases, a nail melanoma prognosis depends on how soon you get a diagnosis and begin treatment.
-Unfortunately, the expectations are worse than those of cutaneous melanoma because the diagnosis is late in many cases.
+As in other cases, a nail melanoma prognosis depends on how early a diagnosis is made and treatment is begun.
+Unfortunately, the prognosis tends to be worse than in instances of cutaneous melanoma because the diagnosis, in many cases, is made late.

 It’s essential for the primary care physician to be familiar with the characteristics of this type of melanoma, as this increases the chances of successful treatment.

-One of the largest causes of melanoma is careless sun exposure.
-You must keep the following in mind when it comes to your skin:
+One of the largest causes of melanoma is the lack of care surrounding exposure to the sun.
+You must keep the following in mind:

-- Avoid sun exposure during peak hours (between noon and 4 pm).
+- Avoid exposure to the sun during peak times (between noon and 4 pm).

-- Get in the habit of using a sunscreen every day (apply it half an hour before going out, especially if you’re going to a pool or a beach.)
+- Get in the habit of using sunscreen every day.
+Apply it half an hour before going out, especially if you’re going to a pool or the beach.

-- Drink at least 2 pints of water as the sun dehydrates your body and you must regulate your body temperature.
+- Drink at least two pints of water as the sun dehydrates your body and you need to regulate your body temperature.

-- Protect your skin from tanning.
+- Avoid tanning.
 Exposure to UV rays speeds up the skin aging process and increases the risk of skin cancer.

 - Pay attention to any irregularity.
-Don’t overlook the signals!
-Keep an eye on your nails and moles for any changes in color or size.
+Don’t disregard any of the possible warning signs like lines on your nails or changes in color and size of moles.

-We recommend Non-toxic Natural Oils That Can Be Used as Sunscreen
+We recommend you read: Non-toxic Natural Oils That Can Be Used as Sunscreen

-It’s very common to confuse melanoma with benign diseases such as nail fungus or common bruises.
-It’s for this reason that patients don’t seek help until the advanced stages of the condition.
+It’s extremely common to confuse melanoma with benign diseases such as onychomycosis(nail fungus) or common bruises.
+For this reason, patients tend not to seek help until the condition is quite advanced.